NayanCod/Quiz-App/README.md

 docker run -p 3000:3000 quiz-app
 ```

-The app should now be running inside a Docker container and accessible at http://localhost:3000.
+The app should now be running inside a Docker container and accessible at http://localhost:3000

-If 3000 is already allocated then use other port like 3001